shaunickmistry/intro-to-python/README.md

 output.
 Maybe a report of all the products that a competitor is selling for cheaper, or any updates to a website since the program last ran.

-Have a read up of Chapter 11 from Automate The Boring Stuff, and Al will explain the `webbrowser` builtin module, opening web pages and downloading them, formatting web pages with `Beautiful Soup` and clicking around websites using the `Selenium` Python module.
+Have a read of [Chapter 11](https://automatetheboringstuff.com/chapter11/) from Automate The Boring Stuff and Al will explain the `webbrowser` builtin module, opening web pages and downloading them, formatting web pages with `Beautiful Soup` and controlling websites using the `Selenium` Python module.

 ## Lesson 2 - Spreadsheet Manipulation
 Bar